 - Digital Asset Management technologies

 - Two-way communications

-Elevate Your Distributed Brand Equity
+Elevate Your Distributed Brand Equity with CampaignDrive

 Distributed brand equity is hard-earned and easily lost.
 It may take just one bad experience at their favorite store to turn a long-time, loyal customer off to your brand.
 Building on the equity you've already created by delivering a consistently great experience is a challenge.
 Doing that when you manage a network of thousands of affiliates, can feel next to impossible.

 Traditionally, businesses measure brand equity through customer knowledge, preference, and financial metrics.
 Distributed brands can also determine brand equity through measuring output, local marketing metrics, and competitors.
 With a solid baseline understanding of distributed brand equity, your organization will be positioned to build equity through national efforts, improving local marketing performance, and support for local innovation.